lagom/lagom/docs/manual/java/guide/production/ProductionOverview.md

 # Production

 Lagom doesn't prescribe any particular production environment.
-If you are interested in deploying on Kubernetes, see our guide that demonstrates [how to deploy the Chirper example application](https://developer.lightbend.com/guides/k8s-microservices/).
 Out-of-the-box support is provided for [Lightbend ConductR](https://www.lightbend.com/products/conductr).
 Lightbend ConductR is a perfect match for Lagom, as it provides the following features:

 * a means to manage configuration distinctly from your packaged artifact;
 * consolidated logging across many nodes;